bartificer/programming-by-stealth/docs/pbs75.md

 `4**` — Client Errors

 As JavaScript developers we hope not see many of these errors because the browser constructs the requests for us, so unless there’s a nasty bug in our browsers, we should never see status codes like `400 Bad Request`.
-However, there are two two client errors we are likely to encounter from time to time — the infamous `404 Not Found`, and th frustrating `403 Forbidden`.
+However, there are two client errors we are likely to encounter from time to time — the infamous `404 Not Found`, and the frustrating `403 Forbidden`.

 `5**` — Server Errors